NTIA/scos-sensor/README.md

 existing system that we all rely on. `scos-sensor` is open source and automates the boring parts of performing some action with a sensor over the Internet, while keeping the concepts of "action" and "sensor" loose enough to be broadly useful.
-Just add an "adapter" for your desired sensor, implement one or more "actions" to expose to the API, and get a robust (over 180 automated tests;
+Just add an adapter for your desired sensor, implement one or more actions to expose to the API, and you have a robust (over 180 automated tests;
-self-healing architecture), secure (user authentication; traffic encryption on by default) remote spectrum monitoring solution.
+self-healing architecture), secure (user authentication; traffic encryption on by default) remote sensing solution.

 ## Features: